pyFerret/Char-To-Int-python/README.md

 # Char To Int

 #### This python module can convert a single character or a string into the ASCII value of that character.
-This currently only works with the alphabet in caps and lowercase.

 To use it, download the `cti.py` file, make sure it is in the same folder as the project you are working on and write `import cti`